SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Going to bed early tonight, Pinkie laid down in her bed.
 She smiled as she fell asleep thinking of all the possibilities for her date, and the idea of her two friends dating.

-*I hope everything goes well for them,* she thought as she drifted off to sleep.
+*I hope everything goes well for them*, she thought as she drifted off to sleep.

 ***